 We have read it everywhere in the past, and with the many losses that banks, mortgage companies, and even the agencies lost, we know it should not be as existent as it once was.
 There is not a company that exist that truly wants Mortgage Fraud in their work place, unless of course they are nuts.
 It will eventually be caught one way or the other.
 Yes, it has existed and sometimes, the person in charge probably turned their head if it meant loosing a Realtor or client; something minor of course.
 Mortgage Fraud is never fashionable, nor is it acceptable.

 - No funds or saving to put into the loan (especially conventional loans) Government backing will allow more for gift funds.
-Fannie Mae does allow for Flex 97 financing and Community Homebuyer loans which allow for gift.
-If someone has a 20% down payment, Conventional Fannie Mae loan; the funds may be gifted.
+Fannie Mae does allow for flexible home buyer loans which allow for gift.
+If someone has a 20% down payment, Conventional Fannie Mae loan; all the funds may be gifted.

 - An applicant who is dependent upon a second job income with less than a 12 month history.